-61. Lodging of subdivision for approval with Surveyor-General
+51. Lodging of subdivision for approval with the Surveyor-General

-- (1) If the Municipality approves an application for a subdivision, the applicant must, within a period of five years or shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, including proof to the satisfaction of the Surveyor-General of - - (a) the Municipality's decision to approve the subdivision; - (b) the conditions of approval contemplated in section 59 (4) and (5); and - (c) the approved subdivision plan. - (2) If the applicant fails to lodge such plans, diagrams or other documents as contemplated in subsection (1) to enable transfer of at least one erf within the period of validity of the approval, the approval lapses.
+- (1) If the Municipality approves an application for a subdivision, the applicant must within the period of validity lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, including proof to the satisfaction of the Surveyor-General of - (i) the Municipality's decision to approve the subdivision; - (ii) the conditions of approval contemplated in section 50 (4) and (5); and - (iii) the approved subdivision plan. - (2) If the applicant fails to lodge such plans, diagrams or other documents as contemplated in subsection (1) to enable transfer of at least one erf within the period of validity of the approval, the approval lapses. - (3) The Municipality must for purposes of lodging the documents contemplated in subsection (1) determine street names for all public roads on the subdivision plan.